felixDev22/Moviemax-App/README.md

 # 📖 <a name="MovieMax"></a>

 > Js Capstone Project - This is a MovieMax app that sends and receives data from an API and populates data on the browser.
 It also allows you to add comments or likes to a movie.
-The app has implemented ES6 modules, callbacks, and promises, webpack, used AAA pattern for unit tests, and Gitflow.
+The app has implemented ES6 modules, callbacks, and promises, webpack, used AAA pattern for unit tests, and gitflow.

 ## 🛠 Built With <a name="built-with">HTML, CSS, & Javascript</a>